Nick Smith (New Zealand politician)

-Nicolas Rex Smith (born 24 December 1964) is a New Zealand politician who served as a Member of Parliament (MP) for the National Party.
+Nicolas Rex Smith (born 24 December 1964) is a New Zealand politician who served as a Member of Parliament (MP) for the National Party from 1990 to 2021.
+He served as a Cabinet minister, holding various posts including Minister for Building and Housing, Minister for the Environment, Minister for Climate Change Issues, and Minister of Local Government.
+For a brief time between October and November 2003 he was the deputy leader of the National Party, then in opposition under Don Brash.

 Smith represented the Nelson electorate from 1996 to 2020 and, before that, was the member for Tasman from 1990 to 1996.

-During his career, Smith served as a Cabinet minister, holding various posts including Minister for Building and Housing, Minister for the Environment, Minister for Climate Change Issues, and Minister of Local Government.
-For a brief time between October and November 2003 he was the deputy leader of the National Party, then in opposition under Don Brash.

-Following his defeat in the Nelson electorate in the 2020 election, he served as a list MP for less than a year before retiring from politics in 2021 after multiple allegations of bullying were made against him.
-On 8 October 2022, Nick Smith was elected Mayor of Nelson during the 2022 New Zealand local elections.
+Following his defeat in the Nelson electorate in the 2020 election, he served as a list MP for less than a year before retiring from parliament on 10 June 2021 after multiple allegations of bullying were made against him.
+Smith was elected Mayor of Nelson in the October 2022 New Zealand local elections.

 Education and early career

-Smith was born in Rangiora in 1964, the son of John Smith and Anne Smith.
+Smith was born in Rangiora, Canterbury, in 1964, the son of John Smith and Anne Smith.
 His father was born in New South Wales and came to New Zealand to start a contracting business, building drains and bridges.
 He has seven siblings; three sisters and four brothers.
 His father and two brothers all own independent construction crane hire businesses.

 Smith was educated at Rangiora High School and was an AFS Scholar to the U.S. He studied at the University of Canterbury where he earned a Bachelor of Engineering degree with first-class honours in civil engineering, and a PhD with a thesis titled The Residual Strength of Soils and Landslide Stability.

 Before entering parliament, he worked as an engineer for the Rangiora County Council, and as director of his family construction company.
 He also served on the Rangiora District Council, unsuccessfully standing while still at secondary school in 1983, and successfully standing again in 1986 aged 21.

 Member of Parliament

 Fourth National Government, 1990–1999

 Nick Smith has been involved in the National Party since his university days.
 He stood in the 1990 election as the party's candidate in the Tasman electorate.
-For the 1996 election, a large slice of Tasman was merged into the neighbouring Nelson electorate.
+For the 1996 election, Tasman was abolished, and most of its territory was merged into the neighbouring Nelson electorate.
 Smith opted to contest Nelson and defeated Labour incumbent John Blincoe in the election.
 He held Nelson until the 2020 general election.

 As well as the full ministerial posts mentioned below, Smith has also been an Associate Minister of the Immigration, Social Welfare and Treaty Negotiation portfolios.